 to immediate impoundment or booting include, but are not limited to, those parked

-in marked “Tow Away Zones,” those parked in spots reserved for specific persons or for a numbered carpool,
+in marked “Tow Away Zones,” those parked in spots reserved for specific persons, and

 - Vehicles are subject to impoundment or booting immediately upon receiving the third citation.
 Although KSU assumes no liability for damage or losses incurred as a result of such impoundment or booting, KSU Police officers shall attempt to inventory the contents of impounded vehicle(s) in order to account for any and all valuables contained therein.
 However, no officer shall attempt to gain entry for inventory purposes when said vehicle(s) are locked with all windows secured.

 - Parking and Transportation will release an impounded or booted vehicle to the legal owner upon presentation of proof of ownership and payment of ALL outstanding parking fines and fees.
 The legal owner of the vehicle is responsible for all towing and storage charges pertaining to the impoundment.

 - NOTE: Occasionally, a driver will park illegally and then put an old or misappropriated citation on his or her windshield in an attempt to beguile officers into believing they have already received a ticket.
 In an effort to discourage such behavior, such vehicles are subject to immediate impoundment.

 - Students with unpaid fines will be subject to the following sanctions: holds on class registration and release of records, and/or referral to outside collection agencies.

 - Note: If you have a HOLD on your registration, you must contact the Bursar’s office at 470-578-6013 on the Kennesaw Campus to get a list of all outstanding fees and fines.